johnhenry/npm-script-manager/readme.md

 ##Extending

 ###Repository
 Creating a repository is easy.
 Simply create a github repository with a package.json file in it.
-Ensure that the file has a "scimp" property who's value is a dictionary.
+Ensure that the file has a "scrimp" property who's value is a dictionary.
 This dictionary maps template names to the github urls.

 ```json
 {